Updated: Mar 8

-Appeals to the State of Florida and the Federal government for interventon have been ignored.
+Appeals to the State of Florida and the Federal government for intervention have been ignored.
 The State of Florida Historic Preservation Office has been utterly useless.
 State Legislators and Senators have shrugged, and proved impotent.
 The response to a recent plea for help to Florida Governor Ron Desantis resulted in a male individual claiming to be Governor Desantis retorting “the statue (in St. Augustine) is racist and so it has to go”.

-Despite their legal mandate in the the Florida Antiquties Act, the State Historic Preservaiton Office under direction of Secretary of State Laurel Lee, disavows responsibility for or power to prevent the destruction and literal evisceration of the span of Florida history they are charged to protect.
+Despite their legal mandate in the the Florida Antiquities Act, the State Historic Preservation Office under direction of Secretary of State Laurel Lee, disavows responsibility for or power to prevent the destruction and literal evisceration of the span of Florida history they are charged to protect.
 And they have made no pretense of any effort to prevent the historical destruction occurring around the State under their watch.

 One representative at the Department of State, in response to please for help, suggested residents guard their historic sites with "men with guns".

 Even Florida courts have been useless in forcing adherence to historic preservation laws.
 When family members whose ancestor’s name was honored on a historic 1879 Cenotaph, along with veterans groups, filed suit asking that the City of St. Augustine be ordered to follow its own laws and protect St. Augustine military history, Seventh Judicial District Court Judge R. Lee Smith, denied a motion for a temporary restraining order, based on lack of “standing”.